Over 50 Years of Beatles Magic! Celebrate the Beatles in Liverpool and scenic North Wales

 6 days/5 nights (including Bron-Yr-Aur and a 2nd day around Snowdonia National Park) or 5 days/4 nights as 'Beatles Only'

 This is a suggested tour itinerary for private departures, adjustable to best suit your specific wishes.
 Price based on how many travelers, your chosen package inclusions and your chosen level of accommodation.
+This tour is designed to begin/finish in Manchester UK but can begin/end in Liverpool.

 Depart Manchester and make the short drive into the Beatles’ home city of Liverpool.
 What a huge amount to discover here!
 In addition to the Beatles, this interesting small city has a rich Maritime heritage.